Begoña Gómez: Business career

-Gómez began her career at the Atenea Business Center, of which she was director from 1996 to 1999.
+Gómez began her career as an accountant in her father's sauna businesses, which catered to both male and female prostitution.
+She later worked at the Atenea Business Center, where she served as director from 1996 to 1999.
 In 2000, she started working for the Inmark Group; she worked there and was director of business outsourcing for 18 years until her husband became Prime Minister of Spain in 2018.
 She was also strategy consultant and team training for Spain and Portugal from 1999 to 2018, professor in the Master in Marketing and Commercial Management at EAE Business School from 2009 to 2010, and coordinating partner of the Business Social Transformation WAS working group since 2018.

-Following her husband Pedro Sánchez' appointment as the Prime Minister of Spain in June 2018, Gómez obtained a University Chair in "Competitive Social Transformation" and became co-director of a new Master program in Competitive Social Transformation, and co-director of the fundraising title for the third sector (UCM and AEFR).
+Following her husband Pedro Sánchez's appointment as the Prime Minister of Spain in June 2018, Gómez obtained a University Chair in "Competitive Social Transformation" at Universidad Complutense de Madrid and became co-director of a new Master program in Competitive Social Transformation, and co-director of the fundraising title for the third sector (UCM and AEFR).
 She was also a partner of the Spanish Fundraising Association and executive director of the Africa Center of the Institute of Enterprise from 2018 to 2022.
-In 2020, she became the extraordinary Chair of Competitive Social Transformation of the Complutense University of Madrid, a position that she maintained into 2024 alongside her co-director role and teacher of the master's degree.
+In 2020, she became the extraordinary Chair of Competitive Social Transformation of the Complutense University of Madrid, a position that she held until 2024 alongside her co-director role and teacher of the master's degree.
 (Note: The main scope of the Chair of Competitive Social Transformation of the Complutense University of Madrid is "to accompany companies in the planning and integration of a strategy of social and environmental impact into the business strategy, resulting in a more competitive and better organization on the planet".
 Gómez stated: "From this Chair, we invite you to think about models that allow us to reset capitalism as Milton Friedman understood it more than 50 years ago.
 Today, companies are increasingly aware of the need to connect with society because it makes them stronger, more competitive, and attractive to their stakeholders.
 The time has come to generate social impact linked to business, to measure it and maximize it.")
 She did not hold any political office and maintained a low profile.